onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ## Switching between providers

 The file browser view is provided by one of the providers supporting the space.
-The currently selected provider is shown on the top of file browser in the **View provided by...** bar.
-Although the provider is chosen automatically, it is possible to manually select a different one using the **Choose other Oneprovider...** action at the top of file browser, given that there is more than one supporting provider.
+The currently selected provider is shown on the top of the file browser in the **View provided by...** bar.
+Although the provider is chosen automatically, it is possible to manually select a different one using the **Choose other Oneprovider...** action at the top of the file browser, given that there is more than one supporting provider.
 Alternatively, providers can be switched using a world map visual representation, available under the globe icon.